Law Library Director &

-Adjunct Professor of Law
+Assistant Professor of Law Librarianship and Technology

 J.D., St. Thomas University School of Law, cum laude

-Jacob joined the STU Law Library in 2011.
-Jacob obtained a Bachelor of Science Degree from the University of Utah, graduated cum laude from St. Thomas University School of Law, and received a M.L.I.S. degree from the University of South Florida, graduating magna cum laude.
-While a law student at St. Thomas, Jacob was an editor of the St. Thomas Law Review, member of the student government, and had the honor of serving the Honorable Judge Adalberto Jordan as an intern at the United States District Court, Southern District of Florida and the Honorable Justice James E.C.
+Professor Hurst obtained a Bachelor of Science Degree from The University of Utah, graduated cum laude from St. Thomas University School of Law, and received a Master of Library and Information Sciences from the University of South Florida, graduating magna cum laude.
+While a law student at STU Law, Professor Hurst was an editor of the St. Thomas Law Review, member of the student government, and had the honor of serving two prominent Florida jurists: the Honorable Judge Adalberto Jordan as an intern at the United States District Court, Southern District of Florida; and the Honorable Justice James E.C.
 Perry as an intern at the Florida Supreme Court.